filecoin-project/filecoin-ffi/README.md

 # Filecoin FFI

-> C and CGO bindings for Filecoin's Rust libraries
+> C and CGO bindings for Filecoin's Rust libraries, i.e: [proofs](https://github.com/filecoin-project/rust-fil-proofs) and [ref-fvm](https://github.com/filecoin-project/ref-fvm).
+This repository is built to enable the reference implemenntation of Filecoin, [Lotus](https://github.com/filecoin-project/lotus), to consume the Rust libraries that are needed.

 ## Building